zatonovo/lambda.r/README.md

 One Shot
 ========
-Here is the complete example with built-in types
+Here is the complete example using built-in types:

 ```R
 fib(n) %::% numeric : numeric